mayuraitavadekar/mern-code/README.md

 	- check if user is authenticated or not. if the user is not authenticated move him to sign in page.
 	- else change payment status to initiated.
 	- if the fetch("/razorpay") -> razorpay has authorized the educulture to create-order hence change payment to processing.
-	- when the payment is successfully received to educulture bank account using razorpay servers it is called as "captured". change the payment status to "captured/payment received/payment complete".
-	- else
-	- when to refund the payment -
+	- when the payment is captured -
-		1. if the payment is captured then we can refund the money.
+		1. mail the receipt to the user
-		2. if the payment is captured and money is deducted from users bank account, then user have to contact the bank to get refund.
+		2. send ok msg to the webhook
-	- after captuting the payment -
+	- when the signature gets verified -
-		0. verify payment both using webhook and using generated ids!
-		1. print payment receipt // not required
+		1. insert the data into order.
-		2. enter the order data in the order model
+		2. add the course data into user purchase list.
-		3. push order in purchase list
+		3. move the user to the my enrollments.
 		4. disabled the purchase button so that user cannot buy the course again till the validity ends.
 		5. once user tries to open the course, check if the validity of the course is remaining or eneded.
 		6. if the validity ended, user cannot open the course and has to buy the course again.

+	- when to refund the payment -
+		1. if the payment is captured by educulture, the money will not be refunded.
+		2. if the payment is deducted from user but we have not received the payment, then we cannot refund the money. user have to contact the respective bank.
+		3. if the payment is deducted from user and we received the payment but because of poor internet connection, he did not received the receipt or haven't got payment verified, then he can contact us so that we can add the course into the his account.

 ```